First Impressions: The Sony ZV-1 for Street Photography

 Here’s a video demonstration to give you an idea of what Defocus can do.

-Similar to many cameras in Sony's mirrorless lineup, the Sony ZV-1 offers a silent mode, although it's not explicitly labeled as "Silent Shooting."
-To deactivate the shutter and other audio cues, you'll need to navigate to the Audio settings.
-From there, you can opt to mute all audio or specifically the shutter sound.
+Similar to many cameras in Sony's mirrorless lineup, the Sony ZV-1 offers a silent mode, though it's not explicitly labeled as "Silent Shooting."
+To deactivate the shutter and other audio cues, you need to navigate to the Audio settings.
+From there, you can choose to mute all audio or just the shutter sound.
 Interestingly, the shutter sound is incredibly subtle!
 When I'm out shooting on the streets, it's barely audible.
-While this is advantageous in many situations, there are times when I do want to hear that sound to confirm that I've captured an image without broadcasting it to the world.
-However, there's a possibility that I might struggle to hear it at all in certain environments.
-Fortunately, there's another feature that can provide added assurance if I need to be certain that I've successfully taken a shot.
+While this is advantageous in many situations, there are times when I want to hear the shutter sound to confirm that I've captured an image without alerting everyone around me.
+However, my standard practice is to keep my Sony ZV-1 silent while shooting street photography.
+I only change this setting if a particular function requires the audio cues to be on, which is rare.

 Check out my latest workshops: